Haemorrhoids

 When these cushions become abnormally enlarged, they can cause symptoms and become pathological, termed haemorrhoids.

-The prevalence of haemorrhoids varies, mainly due to wrong attribution of anorectal symptoms, however it is estimated that around 4% of US population complained of haemorrhoids and have a prevalence peak at age 45-65yrs.
+The prevalence of haemorrhoids varies, mainly due to wrong attribution of anorectal symptoms, however it is estimated that around 4% of individuals in the USA have symptomatic haemorrhoids to varying degree.
+They have a prevalence peak at age 45-65yrs.

 Figure 1 – Haemorrhoids located in the 3, 7, and 11 o’clock positions